OTL et al,

 I'd be completely fine if TT simply went back to its previous plan, where we could try to convince the client to hire us (without any cost), and then if the person showed even the minimum of interest, we were charged.
 I know if I can seal the deal myself, and wouldn't put that responsibility on TT.

-@PureConstruct To clarify any time you're sending a quote to a customer through the Jobs tab it will be an instance where that customer has already directly but it's a great opportunity to express interest if you feel that you may be a great fit for the job as well.
+@PureConstruct To clarify any time you're sending a quote to a customer through the Jobs tab it will be an instance where that customer has already reached out to another pro directly but it's a great opportunity to express interest if you feel that you may be a great fit for the job as well.

 There are a few things that you can do to get more direct contacts and responses from customers.